 The United States Department of Education’s Green Ribbon Schools award recognizes K-12 schools, districts, and institutions of higher education that reduce environmental impacts and costs; improve the health and wellness of schools, students, and staff; and provide environmental education that effectively incorporates STEM, civic skills, and green career pathway opportunities.
 Combined achievement in all three areas serves as the basis for recognition, and such efforts help to meet Department of Education goals for improving performance, increasing efficiency, reducing college costs, increasing graduation rates, improving alumni employment rates, and developing robust civic skills in graduates.
 Auburn University was 1 of 9 institutions honored in the inaugural group of higher education institutions in 2015.

 The Princeton Review’s Guide to Green Colleges profiles institutions of higher education in the United States and Canada that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities, and career preparation.
-Auburn University has been recognized in this guide for 6 consecutive years, and is the only college/university in Alabama to receive this honor.
+Auburn University has been recognized in this guide for 10 consecutive years.

 The Arbor Day Foundation’s Tree Campus USA program recognizes colleges and universities that effectively manage their trees; promote healthy, urban forests; and engage their students.
 To receive this distinction, campuses must form a tree advisory committee, create a tree care plan and program, observe Arbor Day, and conduct a tree-based service learning project.